cds-snc/canadalogin-static-website/website/src/en/openid-connection-protocol/openid-connection-protocol.md

 # OpenID Connect protocol

-{% link links.implementationofopenidconnect 'GC Sign-In Implementation of OpenID Connect' %}
+{% link links.implementationofopenidconnect 'GC Sign-in Implementation of OpenID Connect' %}
 {% link links.sequencediagrams 'Sequece diagrams' %}
 {% link links.integrateyourrelyingparty 'Integration your relying party' %}

 ## What is the OpenID Connect protocol?

-The OpenID Connect protocol is at the heart of GC Sign-In's operation.
+The OpenID Connect protocol is at the heart of GC Sign-in's operation.
 It is an identification layer based on the OAuth 2.0 protocol.
 It allows Clients to access Users ' identities through an Authorization Server .

 The protocol specification can be found at http://openid.net/connect/ .